aj910/namaste-react/README.md

 -> JSX code transpiled before it reaches JS engines, transpilation means converting this code which the browsers can understand, -> done by babel which PARCEL provides
 -> JSX ----> react.createElement() -> further transpiled to JS Object ----> after transpilation, it is displayed as HTML element
+-> A function which returns some JSX code is a functional component in React